Minelab SDC2300 Metal Detector

 Not only does it fix the problem but the batteries have a greater capacity and voltage that will give you the edge in power while you are detecting.

-You should have a spare set of batteries anyway so pick up a set of Frank's batteries and use you current ones as spares.
+You should have a spare set of batteries anyway so pick up a set.

-You can get the battery case, batteries and chargers at Prospectors Pick in Bunbury or contact Frank directly on 08 92725989 he lives in Bayswater in West Australia,
+You can get the battery case, batteries and chargers at Prospectors Pick in Bunbury or Reeds Prospecting in Perth

 Minelab SDC2300 Metal Detector Loose Battery problem fix.Minelab SDC2300 Metal Detector Loose Battery problem fix.